peruth/alx-low_level_programming/0x00-hello_world/README.md

 Task4-C program that prints exactly "Programming is like building a multilingual puzzle Task5-C program that prints using printf
-Task6-C program that prints the size of various types on the computer it is compiled
+Task6-C program that prints the size of various types on the computer it is compiled Task7-script that generates the assembly code (Intel syntax) of a C code